jason-l-gordon86/csv_importer/README.md

 - How many names are male?
 - How many names are female?
 - How many people are named Jane?
+- What is the total count of names?

 Usage